I understand better than most the costs involved in RV living and travel and am happy to share this knowledge in my articles.

 Vehicles and Gas

-Most people who want to pay less to RV buy older, lower quality, previously owned vehicles that they can purchase for cash.
+Most people who want to pay less for an RV buy older, lower quality, previously owned vehicles that they can purchase for cash.

 Doing this eliminates monthly payments and also saves money on any interest that they would have to pay had they borrowed money to purchase their RVs and tow vehicles.